An iconic, world-first infrastructure project in South West Wales

 Due to the incredible tides on the West Coast of Britain, by keeping the turbine gates shut for just three hours, there is already a 14ft height difference in water between the inside and the outside of the lagoon.
 Power is then generated as the water rushes through 200ft long draft tubes, rotating the 23ft diameter hydro turbines.

 The project was awarded a Development Consent Order in 2015 and is primed for construction.
 It will comprise 16 hydro turbines, a six mile breakwater wall, generating electricity for 155,000 homes for the next 120 years.
 Its major delivery partners include Atkins, General Electric, Andritz Hydro, Laing O’Rourke and Alun Griffiths Ltd.

 The 320MW pathfinder project provides a scalable blueprint for our programme, opening up the option of a fleet of larger UK tidal lagoons to generate renewable electricity at a scale and low cost not seen before.

 To date, approximately £35 million has been spent on project development.
 With the exception of a commercial loan from Welsh Government this has been financed privately.

-Our aim is to start construction works on site in 2017, with the marine works (construction of the breakwaters/bund walls) commencing in early Spring 2018.
-Construction of the entire project will take a maximum of five years to complete.
+Our aim is to start on site in 2018.
+Construction of the entire project will take four years, with first power generated in year three.

 British institutions, led by Prudential’s InfraCapital and InfraRed Capital Partners, will provide equity funding for the business.
 Macquarie Capital (Europe) Limited is advising Tidal Lagoon Swansea Bay (TLSB) on debt funding, and has received close to 40 expressions of interest to provide debt finance to the project.